 12. Maharishi University, Fairfield

-Specifically, the Golden Dome of Pure Knowledge and the Maharishi Tower of Invincibility are two very unique things to see at the university, which focuses a lot of their teaching on meditation guru Maharishi Mahesh Yogi's idea of Transcendental Meditation.
+Specifically, the Golden Dome of Pure Knowledge and the Maharishi Tower of Invincibility are two very unique things to see at the university, which focuses a lot of its teaching on meditation guru Maharishi Mahesh Yogi's idea of Transcendental Meditation.

 13. The tree in the road, Cass County

-The big tree in the road separates the border of Cass County and Audubon County, and is one of Iowa's many weird and wacky wonders that you must see at least once in your life.
+separates the border of Cass County and Audubon County and is one of Iowa's many weird and wacky wonders that you must see at least once in your life.

-Anyone else up for a Tour de Weird through Iowa?
+Is anyone else up for a Tour de Weird through Iowa?
 What are some more places you would add to the list?
 Share your suggestions with us in the comments section below!